Making Felted Easter Eggs is super fun and easy! A great wool felting project for a beginner and for kids.

 Next, place one of the plastic eggs in the center and wrap the sheet of roving around it, tucking in the corners as much as you can.

-Now you will start the actual felting process.
-Begin by sprinkling the wool wrapped egg with warm, soapy water.
 Using your hands, gently work the water all the way into the fiber.
 The wool will be very loose and slippery at first but will firm up the more you work it.

-Wash & Dry the Felted Egg
+Wash & dry the egg

-Now, carefully place your felt eggs in the panty hose and tie a knot at the top of each one.
-Put them in the washing machine with detergent and hot water and run through a normal wash cycle.
+Now, carefully place your felt eggs in the panty hose and tie a knot at the top of each one to secure the egg.
+You want good contact between the nylon hose and the wool.

 Marbled Felt Easter Egg with Natural White Wool Roving and Black Fiber Veining